ronen567/just-the-docs/docs/batch-and-minibatch.md

 The  fitting algorithm executed during the Training phase is most commonly carried by the Gradient Descent optimization algorithm and its variations, presented in previous posts.

-## Stochastic Gradient Descent

-Here's the basic formula of Gradient Descent:
+The basic formula of Gradient Descent is presented in Eq.
+1:

 ### Eq.
 1 Gradient Descent